Skip to content

 Objective

-Define and enforce zone-based policies for enabling or restricting Copilot Studio agent features, generative actions, preview capabilities, and AI tools to support compliance and risk management requirements in financial services organizations.
-This control governs which features are permitted per governance zone, with change management integration and explicit feature allowlist/denylist configurations through Power Platform Admin Center.
+Define and enforce zone-based policies for enabling or restricting Copilot Studio, Microsoft 365 Copilot, and declarative-agent features, generative actions, preview capabilities, and AI tools (including MCP connectors and Agent Framework feature flags) to support compliance and risk management requirements in financial services organizations.
+This control governs which features are permitted per governance zone across three surfaces — tenant-level Copilot controls in the Microsoft 365 admin center, environment-level controls in the Power Platform admin center and DLP policies, and agent-level settings in Copilot Studio or declarative agent packages — with change-management integration and explicit feature allowlist/denylist configurations.

 Why This Matters for FSI

-• GLBA 501(b): Administrative, technical, and physical safeguards — feature restriction policies contribute to safeguarding customer information by preventing the use of experimental or high-risk AI features that could expose sensitive financial data
+• GLBA 501(b): Administrative, technical, and physical safeguards — feature restriction policies contribute to safeguarding customer information by helping prevent the use of experimental or high-risk AI features that could expose sensitive financial data.

-• FINRA 4511: Records retention and supervision — restricting features that lack adequate audit trails or records retention supports regulatory recordkeeping obligations for supervised communications and decisions
+• FINRA Rule 4511 / SEC 17a-4: Records retention and supervision — restricting features that lack adequate audit trails or records retention supports regulatory recordkeeping obligations for supervised communications and decisions.

 Control Description